Uzbek cuisine: Description

-Other notable national dishes include shurpa (shurva or shorva), a soup made of large pieces of fatty meat (usually mutton) and fresh vegetables; norin and lagman, noodle-based dishes that may be served as a soup or a main course; manti (also called qasqoni), chuchvara, and somsa, stuffed pockets of dough served as an appetizer or a main course (ranging from "wonderfully flaky and rich" to "heavy, stodgy"); dimlama (a meat and vegetable stew) and various kebabs, usually served as a main course.
+Other national dishes include shurpa (shurva or shorva), a soup made of large pieces of fatty meat (usually mutton) and fresh vegetables; norin and lagman, noodle-based dishes that may be served as a soup or a main course; manti (also called qasqoni), chuchvara, and somsa, stuffed pockets of dough served as an appetizer or a main course (ranging from "wonderfully flaky and rich" to "heavy, stodgy"); dimlama (a meat and vegetable stew) and various kebabs, usually served as a main course.

 Green tea is the national hot beverage taken throughout the day; teahouses (chaikhanas) are of cultural importance.
 Black tea is preferred in Tashkent.
-Both are typically taken without milk or sugar.
+Both are taken without milk or sugar.
 Tea always accompanies a meal, but it is also a drink of hospitality, automatically offered green or black to every guest.
 Ayran, a chilled yogurt drink, is popular in the summer.

 The use of alcohol is less widespread than in the West.
 Uzbekistan has 14 wineries, the oldest and most famous being the Khovrenko Winery in Samarkand (est. 1927).
 The Samarkand Winery produces a range of dessert wines from local grape varieties: Gulyakandoz, Shirin, Aleatiko, and Kabernet likernoe (literally Cabernet dessert wine in Russian).
 Uzbek wines have received international awards and are exported to Russia and other countries in Central Asia.

-The choice of desserts in Uzbek cuisines is limited.
-A typical festive meal ends with fruit or a compote of fresh or dried fruit, followed by nuts and halvah with green tea.
+A festive meal ends with fruit or a compote of fresh or dried fruit, followed by nuts and halvah with green tea.